Calhoun City Schools Names the Class of 2025 REACH Scholars

 REACH Scholars are required to sign a contract vowing to maintain good behavior, keep a cumulative grade point average above 2.5, meet with their REACH mentor at least twice a month and, along with their parents’ guidance, focus on achieving both a high school diploma and college degree.

-Starr Mathews, the Calhoun Rotary Club, Georgia United Credit Union, Calhoun City Schools’ faculty and staff and the Calhoun High School student body have all pledged their support of the REACH Scholars Program.
+Starr Mathews, the Calhoun Rotary Club, Georgia United Credit Union, Williams Energy, Truist Bank, Calhoun City Schools’ faculty and staff and the Calhoun High School student body have all pledged their support of the REACH scholarship program.
 "We are blessed to have these partnerships to ensure that all of our students have the opportunity to be successful," stated Dr. Michele Taylor, Calhoun City Schools' Superintendent.

 Class of 2025 REACH Scholars: Sheyla Herrera-Monroy, Anthony Velazquez and Isabella Sanchez